nvbn/clj-di/README.md

 # clj-di

-Dependency injection library for clojure and clojurescript
+Dependency injection for clojure and clojurescript

 ## Installation